drewhontz/roastly/README.md

 ## To Do

-- Nav bar improvements
-    - Increase the size of the text in the navbar
-    - Right align the buttons in nav bar
-    - Change font on buttons
 - Template improvements
-    - move icon credit text to actual page footer
-    - look at other websites and decide how to align the body content
     - add images to the actions 'add a new bean' 'start a new roast'
 - Settings page
     - create a settings page which allows you to set default values for the temperature, fan, and power